shawntabrizi/substrate-collectables-workshop/src/18/template/README.md

-# Bounded Vectors
+# Generate Unique DNA

 - TODO:
-	- Teach about bounded storage
+	- Teach about the uniqueness features of substrate
+		- block + extrinsic
+	- Teach how multiple kitties can be made in a single block if we also include counter
-	- Teach about bounded vec and API
+	- Teach about SCALE, and encoding arbitrary objects
+	- Teach about hash functions